mel-121821/weather-app/README.md

 ### Bug Fixes:

-BUG: when working with `date("DD-MM-YYYY")`, the outputted day is decreased by 1 when the first character in month is a '0'\
+**BUG:** when working with `date("DD-MM-YYYY")`, the outputted day is decreased by 1 when the first character in month is a '0'\

-Ex.
-1: Date submitted: "2025-09-19" becomes "2025-09-18"\
+**Ex.
+1:** Date submitted: "2025-09-19" becomes "2025-09-18"\
-Ex.
-2: Date submitted: "2025-04-07" becomes "2025-04-06"\
+**Ex.
+2:** Date submitted: "2025-04-07" becomes "2025-04-06"\
+**SOLUTION:** create a fn() to remove char 5 if it is a 0

---This does not seem to be an issue with day characters--
+~~This does not seem to be an issue with day characters~~\

-(Later found that this is also an issue with DD characters)
+(Later found that this is also an issue with DD characters)\
-Solution: create a fn() to remove char 5 if it is a 0

-BUG: When MM changed from 09 to 10 the date output was again decreased by one.\
+**BUG:** When MM changed from 09 to 10 the date output was again decreased by one.\
-Solution: tried removing the leading "0" from the DD chars and the issue was resolved
+**SOLUTION:** tried removing the leading "0" from the DD chars and the issue was resolved

-Bug: loader icon not displaying\
+**BUG:** loader icon not displaying\
 Notes: loader may not be displayed because it is a grid item and group-1 and group-2 were flex-boxes\
-Solution: The icon re-appeared when group-1 was changed to grid, the fact that weather-icon is a flexbox does not seem to cause an issue
+**SOLUTION:** The icon re-appeared when group-1 was changed to grid, the fact that weather-icon is a flexbox does not seem to cause an issue

+**BUG:** When searching for bg images, I would check them by hard-coding the img path into the url instead of getting the name from fetch data.

+**Ex.** `const bgImg = await import(`../img/showers-night.jpg`)`\
+**Instead of:** `const bgImg = await import(`../img/${iconName}.jpg`)`

+At some point after img import was changed to be hard coded, catch block stopped running, even when import in try block was not found

+**Fix attempt:** wondered if the issue was that the hardcoded url represented an existing but incomplete url when testing

+**Ex:** `partly-cloudy.jpg` vs. `partly cloudy-day.jpg` or `partly-cloudy-night.jpg`)

+**Outcome:** This was proven inaccurate after testing.
+Catch block is skipped regardless of url format

+**Fix attempt:** switch back to using iconName to get img url, and see if anything changes.

+**Solution??:** try/catch blocks behaved normally after switching.
+Not sure why at this point.
+The issue did not resurface for the remainder of the project as long as the iconName from fetch data was used.